sy2002/ai-playground/analog/README.md

 cart position, cart velocity, pole angle and the angular velocity of the pole's tip.

-As Q-learning is a model-free algorithm, it actually "does not matter for the algorithm", what the semantics of these for parameters/features mentioned above are.
-It "does not know" the "meaning" of a "cart position" of an "angular velocity".
+As Q-learning is a model-free algorithm, it actually "does not matter for the algorithm", what the semantics of these four parameters/features mentioned above are.
+It "does not know" the "meaning" of a feature such as "cart position" or "angular velocity".
+For the Q-learning algorithm, the set of these features is just what the current `State` within the `Environment` is comprised of.
-For the Q-learning algorithm, the set of these features are just the dimensions of the `State` within the `Environment` from which it will enable the `Agent` to perform the next `Action`.
+And the `State` enables the `Agent` to decide, which `Action` to perform next.

 ![Diagram explaining the basics of RL](https://upload.wikimedia.org/wikipedia/commons/1/1b/Reinforcement_learning_diagram.svg)